Guidelines and Useful Information

 - the thoroughness of results evaluation

-- the content, clarity and polish of presentations, including the talk and the poster session
+- the content, clarity and polish of presentations, including the oral progress presentation and the poster session

 - the content, organization, clarity, quality and writing of the project proposal and final report